powsybl/powsybl-open-rao/docs/castor/monitoring/java-api.md

   your computing resources (set it to your number of available CPUs).
 - monitoringInput as built above in step 1.

-Here is a complete example while augmenting rao result by voltage monitoring result then augmenting the result by angle monitoring result:
+Here is a complete example while augmenting rao result by voltage monitoring result then augmenting the outcome by angle monitoring result:

 ~~~java
 Crac crac = ...